overnode-org/overnode/seeds/aws/README.md

 ### Prerequisites

-- [Terraform] (https://www.terraform.io/).
+- [Terraform](https://www.terraform.io/).
 It is used to create AWS infrastructure automatically.
 - ssh in PATH (adding ssh coming with git is fine)
 - Valid configuration for `http_proxy`, `https_proxy` and `no_proxy` environment variables if behind proxy
 - Internet connection